getfit-us/app.getfit.frontend/README.md

 -- need to finish exercise history
--- something is going on with searchExerciseTab
--- need to double check superset modal
+-- something is going on with searchExerciseTab -- fixed -- need to double check superset modal